ashourbutros-arch/TCDE_EXT_BETA/README.md

    single standalone file).
 4. Install Tesseract (important Step to read Non-compliant Drawings)

 **Install this before using the app, on every PC it runs on.
-Anything scanned, flattened to an image, or from an older non-standard template — app need OCR to read their Location and Title .
+Anything scanned, flattened to an image, or from an older non-standard template — app need this package read their Location and Title .
 Without it, those specific fields come back blank.**

 How to install :